Frequently Asked Questions about Wildfires

 Q. Does my insurance pay for the loss of any trees, shrubs or other plants I lost from the fire?

 A. The typical homeowners policy covers trees, shrubs, plants or lawns on the residence for loss caused by fire.
-Usually insurers will pay up to 5% of the limit of liability that applies to the dwelling for all trees, shrubs, plants or lawns.
+Usually insurers will pay up to 5 percent of the limit of liability that applies to the dwelling for all trees, shrubs, plants or lawns.
 No more than $500 will be paid for any one tree, shrub or plant.
 Insurance, however, does not cover property grown for business purposes.

 Q. Does my insurance company pay for the portion of my home that I rent?